ThibeauK/forumistic-blog/posts/post6.md

-*Hardware Hacking: have fun while voiding your warranty* <a href="" target=“_blank”>[5]</a> is a book written by hacker-writer Joe Grand and Andrew 'bunnie' Huang (foreword).
+*Hardware Hacking: have fun while voiding your warranty* <a href="#bibliography">[5]</a> is a book written by hacker-writer Joe Grand and Andrew 'bunnie' Huang (foreword).
 Mostly populated with technological tutorials, explaining how to hack/modify certain electronically devices.
 Literary interesting parts include the foreword and introduction.
 These illustrate hacker culture.
 Bunnie transfigures *hack* as *An incredible good and perhaps time consuming piece of work that produces exactly what is needed...
 A desire to play with and understand technology, a modern manifestation of exploration and passion*

 <p><a href="#image-bibliography">[II]</a><img src="images/post5-1.jpg"></p>